Wall Street holds stronger as bond yields and bitcoin stabilize

 NEW YORK (AP) — The U.S. stock market is holding stronger on Tuesday as both bond yields and bitcoin stabilize.

-MongoDB helped lead the market and jumped 24.6% after the database company headquartered in New York delivered stronger results for the latest quarter than analysts expected.
-United Natural Foods of Providence, Rhode Island, also climbed after reporting a stronger profit than expected, and it rose 8.4%.
+MongoDB helped lead the market and jumped 25.1% after the database company delivered stronger results for the latest quarter than analysts expected.
+United Natural Foods also climbed after reporting a stronger profit than expected, and it rose 10.6%.

 The U.S. economy has been holding up overall, but that’s masking sharp divisions underneath the surface.
 Lower-income households are struggling with inflation that’s still higher than anyone would like.
-Richer households, meanwhile, are benefiting from a stock market that’s near its all-time high set in late October.
+Richer households, meanwhile, are benefiting from a stock market that’s within 0.7% of its all-time high set in late October.

 Higher yields can drag prices lower for all kinds of investments, and those seen as the most expensive can take the biggest hit.